-Securing wire mesh to the edges of your solar panels will help prevent birds and other small animals from nesting under your system.
-This also prevents debris from collecting under or in-between your solar panels.
+Securing wire mesh to solar panels’ edges helps stop birds and other small animals from nesting under the system.
+This also prevents debris from collecting under or in between solar panels.

-These spikes don’t hurt birds, but instead make it uncomfortable for them to rest on.
-This will prevent them from nesting and landing near your panels.
+These spikes don’t hurt birds, but they make it uncomfortable for birds to rest.
+This prevents them from nesting and landing near your panels.

-Birds have a hard time distinguishing artificial birds from real ones.
-Setting up decoys on your roof has a similar effect to putting a scarecrow in a field.
+Birds have difficulty distinguishing artificial birds from real ones.
+Placing decoys on your roof has a similar effect to putting scarecrows in fields.

-If you set up an owl on your roof with a swiveling head, this is more than enough to scare off birds and keep them away from your solar panels.
-And while plastic predators might seem old-school, they are very effective at keeping pigeons and other types of birds away.
+If you place an owl with a swiveling head on your roof, that’s sufficient to scare birds away from solar panels.
+And while plastic predators might seem old-school, they’re highly effective at keeping away pigeons and other bird species.

 Solar Panel Maintenance

-You’ll want to make sure your solar panels remain as clean as possible to keep birds and critters away from your system.
+You’ll want to ensure solar panels remain as clean as possible to keep birds and critters away from your system.

-Cleaning your panels regularly and taking care of any mounting issues or cracks is imperative.
-Ensure that your panels get the proper servicing and cleanings so they remain up to par.
+It’s critical to clean panels regularly and take care of any mounting issues or cracks.
+Ensure your panels get the solar repair they need and the proper servicing and cleaning so they remain up to par.

-For those who are concerned about the effects that solar panels have on birds and other local wildlife, there are some steps to reduce their impact.
+If you’re concerned about the effects that solar panels have on birds and other wildlife, you can take steps to reduce their impact.
 For example, the Audubon Society recommends the following:

 - Take advantage of rooftop and wall-mounted solar whenever possible to make use of existing infrastructure and avoid habitat disruption.

-- Take special precautions when installing large solar panel systems to avoid bird habitat disruption, as well as the likelihood of birds colliding with infrastructure (this includes the panels themselves, transmission lines, and substations).
+- Take special precautions when installing large solar panel systems.
+Precautions include avoiding bird habitat disruption and reducing the chances of birds colliding with infrastructure.
+This infrastructure involves the panels themselves, transmission lines and substations.

 - Consider growing native plant species around your solar panel installation to benefit birds and other pollinators.